blockprotocol/blockprotocol/rfcs/text/0430-hook-module.md

 [guide-level-explanation]: #guide-level-explanation

-A **hook** is an injection point blocks provide to embedding applications to allow them to optionally render or modify already rendered views associated with a Graph Service property in the block's schema.
+A **hook** is an injection point blocks provide to embedding applications to allow them to optionally render or modify already rendered views associated with a Graph Module property in the block's schema.

 **Note: the word 'optionally' here is key.** Blocks cannot today _require_ embedding applications to implement a handler for any specific 'hook'.
 Instead, they should implement a fallback in the event the embedding application does not implement a hook (see the Errors section below)

 A classical example would be rich text editing.
 In this case, the data structure for formatted text may be bespoke to the embedding application, and impossible for the block to predictably parse or generate.
 The expected text editing experience may involve custom formatting controls, or special inline actions or commands.
 By injecting its own rich text editing input, an embedding application can provide all this.

-In the rich text example, a block would send a message under the service specifying a type of `"text"`, a DOM node in which to inject the rich text editing input, and the property path the data should be stored under.
+In the rich text example, a block would send a message under the module specifying a type of `"text"`, a DOM node in which to inject the rich text editing input, and the property path the data should be stored under.
 Any data created by the input can be stored by the embedding application in its own format.
 The block need not receive this data, since it won't understand it anyway.
 Instead, the application should send the block a value for the property which matches what the block expects in its schema.
 In the case of rich text, this is likely to be `"string"`, and the application may choose to supply a plain text representation of the rich text created.

 # Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation

-## Hook Service
+## Hook Module

 A block implements a hook by sending a `hook` message to the embedding application, with five pieces of information:

 - `node: HTMLElement | null`: The DOM node the embedding application will render a view into, or modifying an already rendered view.
 - `type: "text" | "image" | "video" | string`: The type of view for the hook.
 While this can be any string, we believe `text`, `image`, and `video` will be commonly used.
 Straying from these commonly used types could make your block less portable between different embedding applications, particularly those designed to support all blocks.
-- `path: string`: A path (expressed as a [JSON path](https://goessner.net/articles/JsonPath/)) to a property present in the block's [schema](https://blockprotocol.org/docs/spec/graph-service#block-package), which the embedding application can use to render the view for this hook
+- `path: string`: A path (expressed as a [JSON path](https://goessner.net/articles/JsonPath/)) to a property present in the block's [schema](https://blockprotocol.org/docs/spec/graph-module#block-package), which the embedding application can use to render the view for this hook
 - `hookId: string | null`: The ID of the hook as provided in the response when first sending a `hook` message.
 This should be `null` on first call.

 The embedding application must respond with a `hookResponse` message specifying a `hookId: string` property, which will be provided in future `hook` messages to establish that the hook is simply being updated, and not set up for the first time.